Tesla Model Y Juniper

 You do not need to look much further than the Model 3 Highland to see the changes that are coming.

-The autopilot hardware will be HW4 and there will be no additional cameras.
+The autopilot hardware will be HW4, or IA4 as Tesla now want to call it, and there will be no additional cameras.
 BLE will be enabled to cater for the features such as automatic trunk opening.

-As Teslas best selling model there is a lot of anticipation and wild rumour about the new model, all without substance.
-But Tesla almost always deliver below these rumoured changes and we expect the same to occur here.
+As Tesla's best selling model there is a lot of anticipation and rumour about the new model.
+But Tesla almost always deliver below the rumoured changes and we expect the same to occur here.
+We saw it with the Highland where there was much talk of front cameras, and even the Roadster 2 details seem to have been quietly scaled back from the talk of rocket boosters.

-We believe much of what happened to the Model 3 Highland will be implemented on the Juniper Model Y, and little truly new.
-That will still result in a credible uplift in the car worthy of a relaunch, but it will not be an all new model.
-Teslas cars in some respects are becoming old, the Model S and Model X can trace elements back as far as 2012, and both the Model 3 and Model Y to the launch of the Model 3 in 2017, albeit with constant incremental change.
-There has not been a meaningful change in battery since the LFP battery was introduced in 2020, and the motors are still very similar, if not the same, as the hairpin winding changes around the same time.
-There is the adage that if it's not broken, don't fix it, but with the competition has increasingly moved forward, including having 800v architecture, and more fundamental developments, it would be good for Tesla to be a little bolder and invest more in the platform rather than their heavy push on self driving tech which much of the world won’t benefit from in the foreseeable future..
+We therefore believe much of what happened to the Model 3 Highland will be implemented on the Juniper Model Y, and with little truly new.
+Tesla's focus is very much on Self Driving.
+While there has been some potential leaks on the Model Q/2 and the Roadster 2, we suspect these will largely just split the Tesla market rather than offer significant increases in volume.
+The changes will still result in a credible uplift in the car worthy of a relaunch, but it will not be an all new model, and would help against the many new cars coming to market.
+Tesla cars in some respects are becoming old, the Model S and Model X can trace elements back as far as 2012, and both the Model 3 and Model Y underpinnings date back to the launch of the Model 3 in 2017.
+There has not been a meaningful change in battery since the LFP battery was introduced in 2020 which is seemingly been phased out in some places, and the motors are still very similar, if not the same, as the hairpin windiong changes around the same time.
+There is the adage that if it's not broken, don't fix it, but with the competition increasingly having 800v architecture and more fundemental developments, it would be good for Tesla to be bolder.

 By using our site, you acknowledge that you have read and understand our Privacy and Cookie Policy.
 Your use of the tesla-info website is subject to these policies and terms.
 All data is provided on a reasonable endeavours basis but errors and omissions may exist.
 No data should be relied upon as being accurate and additional checks should be made if the information is material to any purchase or use of the car.